macknever/demoRepo/exercises/README.md

 - Application --> To load your own class
 - Extension --> To load extension of java core classes
 - Bootstrap --> To load all other classes like ArrayList StringBuilder.
 The classloaders of them are written by native code

+### Signature

+A want to send B a message.

+- Create fingerprint(message digest) SHA-256
+- Sender sign fingerprint using its private key(only know by sender)
+- Sender send message along with signature

+- B receives message and signature
+- B generates fingerprint for message
+- B decrypts signature with public key --> should get a fingerprint

+generated vs. decrypted